Éléments de l'usinage CNC: Maîtriser la vitesse de coupe, Alimentation, Profondeur pour la précision

 The right feed rate depends on whether you’re doing rough machining (removing material quickly) ou finish machining (creating a smooth surface):

-• Usinage brutal: Use a larger feed rate (0.2–0.5 mm/rev) to remove material fast.
+• Usinage grossier: Use a larger feed rate (0.2–0.5 mm/rev) to remove material fast.
 Par exemple, when cutting a 100mm aluminum block down to 80mm, un 0.4 mm/rev feed cuts the block in 5 minutes (contre.
 10 minutes with a 0.2 mm/rev feed).

-• Usinage final: Use a smaller feed rate (0.05–0,15 mm / révérend) pour des surfaces lisses.
-UN 0.1 mm/rev feed on a stainless steel part creates a surface roughness (Rampe) de 1.6 μm—smooth enough for visible parts like consumer electronics.
+• Finition de l'usinage: Use a smaller feed rate (0.05–0.15 mm/rev) pour surfaces lisses.
+UN 0.1 mm/rev feed on a stainless steel part creates a surface roughness (Râ) de 1.6 μm—smooth enough for visible parts like consumer electronics.

 • Machine Power: A weak CNC machine (low horsepower) can’t handle large feed rates—too much feed will stall the spindle.

 Exemple: A user is finish-machining a aluminum phone case.
-They start with a 0.2 mm/rev feed and get a rough surface (Rampe 6.3 µm).
-They lower the feed to 0.1 MM / REV, and the surface becomes smooth (Rampe 1.6 µm)—perfect for a consumer product.
+They start with a 0.2 mm/rev feed and get a rough surface (Râ 6.3 µm).
+They lower the feed to 0.1 mm/rev, and the surface becomes smooth (Râ 1.6 µm)—perfect for a consumer product.

-Profondeur de coupe is the distance the tool penetrates into the workpiece per pass (measured in mm or inches).
+Depth of cut is the distance the tool penetrates into the workpiece per pass (measured in mm or inches).
 It’s all about efficiency—using a larger depth reduces the number of passes, but too much depth can damage the tool or workpiece.

 3.1 Rules for Choosing Depth of Cut